-Thermal Kinetics was a key technology partner on six projects involving the construction of new dry mill corn-to-ethanol production facilities and retrofit of existing facilities, including a current tenth project for Al-Corn Clean Fuels in Claremont, MN.
+Thermal Kinetics was a key technology partner on ten projects involving the construction of new dry mill corn-to-ethanol production facilities and retrofit of existing facilities, including a current tenth project for Al-Corn Clean Fuels in Claremont, MN.

 Plants ranged in size from 45 MMGPY to 110 MMGPY of fuel ethanol production.
 Thermal Kinetics was tasked with the design, supply, and commissioning of distillation, dehydration, and evaporation (DD&E) systems for each of these facilities.